cbryce996/asset-management/README.md

 ### NPM and Node.JS

-Project requires NPM and Node.JS for Electron to work, install using the following commands.
+Project requires NPM and NodeJS for Electron to work, install using the following commands.

 ````
 sudo apt-get install npm